sensei-framework/Sensei/Sensei.Documentation/articles/queries.md

 ```

 Once the [Query](xref:Sensei.AspNet.QueryProcessor.Query) is instantiated you can
-apply filters with a fluent syntax.
-As example:
+apply filters with a fluent syntax, as example:

 ```c#
 public ActionResult<Paginator<Category>> Get(